actris-cloudnet/cloudnetpy/docs/source/quickstart.rst

 Lidar processing
 ----------------

-Next we convert a raw Jenoptik CHM15k ceilometer (lidar) file into Cloudnet netCDF file and process the signal-to-noise screened backscatter.
+Next we convert a raw Lufft CHM15k ceilometer (lidar) file into Cloudnet netCDF file and process the signal-to-noise screened backscatter coefficient.
 Also this converted lidar file will be needed later.

 .. code-block:: python